-Many people are unaware that your license can automatically be suspended by the State if you refuse to take a breathalyzer or if your blood alcohol content (BAC) is over the legal limit—even before you go to court for your OWI charge!
-In fact, you have only 14 days from the date of your arrest to contest this license suspension, so you must act quickly.
+Many people are unaware that your license can be automatically suspended by the state if you refuse to take a breathalyzer or if your blood alcohol content (BAC) is over the legal limit.
+This can happen before you ever step foot inside a courtroom.
+In fact, you have only 14 days from the date of your arrest to contest this license suspension.

-If you have been arrested for an OWI first offense, your license can be suspended for 30 days.
+If you have been arrested for a first-offense operating while intoxicated (OWI) charge, your license can be suspended for 30 days.
 After this suspension, you will have a restricted license for 150 days.
-If you’re arrested for a first offense high BAC charge you’re looking at 45 days of no driving, followed by 320 restricted, but you must have an ignition interlock installed to take advantage of this 320 day restricted privilege.
+If you are charged with first-offense high BAC (.17% or above), you could be looking at 45 days of no driving, followed by 320 days with a restricted license—but you must have an ignition interlock device installed to take advantage of this restricted privilege.

 For a second OWI offense within seven years, your license can be revoked for life.
 You do have the right to contest the revocation after one year.
-If your hearing is successful, your driver’s license will be restored but you will be required to install an ignition interlock device in your vehicle.
+If your hearing is successful, your license will be restored, but you will be required to install an ignition interlock device in your vehicle.
 If you lose, you will have to wait a year to request another hearing.
-Unfortunately, the more times you lose, the more likely it is you will continue to lose in the future.
-This is because they will use your prior record, including your prior unsuccessful attempts, against you at each new hearing.

 The license penalty for a third OWI offense depends on your record.
 If this is your third offense within 10 years, your license can be revoked for five years.
 If your license was revoked at least once within the past seven years, you will face a hard five-year revocation.
 However, if your license was not revoked within this time, you can apply for the reinstatement of your license after one year.
 If the license restoration hearing is unsuccessful, though, you will have to wait another full year before applying for reinstatement.